Sharad Navratri

 Khetri has religious and cultural significance in Sharad Navratri.
 Growing Khetri and including it in puja has spiritual benefits.
 The importance of Khetri is as follows:

-• Symbol of Purity and Chastity: Khetri symbolizes purity and chastity.
-Growing Khetri during Sharad Navratri purifies the house.
-Growing Khetri signifies purity, which helps bring positivity during the nine puja days.
+- Symbol of Purity and Chastity: Khetri symbolizes purity and innocence.
+Growing Khetri during Sharad Navratri purifies the house, and It signifies purity, which helps bring positivity during the nine puja days.

 What are the Benefits of Growing Khetri in Sharad Navratri?